openstax/napkin-notes/phil/functional-programming.md

 ## Thread Safety

 Maybe a topic for another time if there is interest.
-Many languages elide this problem by having a gigantic inefficient lock.
+Many languages like ruby/python/javascript elide this problem by having a gigantic inefficient lock.